DiegoTorrealba/cs329e-group-project-dashboard/README.md

 - [Statsmodels](https://www.statsmodels.org/stable/index.html)

 ### Running on your local machine
 1. Create a Python virtual environment (venv, conda, uv, etc.) after cloning the repo in your desired location.
-If you are using venv: `python -m venv austincrimedash`.
+If you are using venv: `python -m venv .venv`.
 2. Activate the virtual environment.
-If you use `venv`: `source austincrimedash/bin/activate` (macOS/Linux) OR `myfirstproject\Scripts\activate` (Windows).
+If you use `venv`: `source .venv/bin/activate` (macOS/Linux) OR `.venv\Scripts\activate` (Windows).
 3. Install packages using pip: `pip install -r requirements.txt`.
 4. Once packages are installed, to run the app, type this command in the terminal while in the directory of the `austincrimedash`: `streamlit run dashboard.py`.
 This will launch a local instance of the app in your browser.
-Kill the terminal using `Ctrl+C` once you finish the application.
+5. Kill the terminal using `Ctrl+C` once you finish the application.